sarken/docs/front_end_coding/writing-a-skin.markdown

 ### Styling the Header, Dashboard, Main, and Footer Regions

 Here we'll walk through a simple skin that modifies the Archive's default appearance by changing fonts and colors, adding images, and adjusting margins and borders.

+For our colors and images, we'll be using a cheerful stripe pattern called [sing together](http://www.colourlovers.com/pattern/850926/sing_together) and its color palette, [like fireflies](http://www.colourlovers.com/palette/1172215/like_fireflies), both of which are by [electroCUTE!](http://www.colourlovers.com/lover/electroCUTE%21).
+We've uploaded our image to [tinypic](http://tinypic.com), but you can host your images anywhere.
+Because you are the only one seeing your skin, you probably don't need to worry about running out of bandwidth.

 Once you've entered the style block from the first step into the CSS field, you'll need to select "Submit" after the form and "Use" on the following page to see the changes.
-After that, changes will be visible immediately after using the "Update" button on the skin form.
+After that, using the "Update" button on the skin form will save the changes and let you see them.
+It's a good idea to do it after each step so you can understand exactly what changes we've made.

 1. Let's change the font and the font color for the entire page using the universal selector (`*`) and `!important`, which will ensure that our changes override the defaults across the whole site.